Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Introduction

-Unlike traditional approaches that rely on assumptions about the sound horizon scale $r_s$ or specific dark energy models, our analysis employs a completely model-independent framework.
-By combining DESI DR2 BAO measurements with cosmic chronometer $H(z)$ data and Pantheon Plus SN Ia samples through Gaussian process regression (GPR), we reconstruct the cosmic expansion history without presupposing any cosmological model.
-We implement a complete statistical framework that properly accounts for all relevant uncertainties and correlations, including the covariance structure of BAO measurements, uncertainties in SN Ia, cosmic chronometer $H(z)$ measurements, and correlations introduced by the GPR reconstruction process.
-Rather than providing a single $H_0$ measurement, our approach yields independent constraints at distinct redshifts, enabling investigation of potential redshift-dependent systematic effects that may contribute to the Hubble tension.
+Unlike traditional approaches that rely on assumptions about the sound horizon scale $r_s$ or specific dark energy models, our analysis employs a {cosmological model-independent} framework.
+By combining DESI DR2 BAO measurements with cosmic chronometer $H(z)$ data and Pantheon Plus SN Ia samples through Gaussian process regression (GPR), we reconstruct the cosmic expansion history {with minimal assumptions about the underlying cosmology}.
+We implement a complete statistical framework that properly accounts for all relevant uncertainties and correlations, including the covariance structure of BAO measurements, uncertainties in SN Ia, cosmic chronometer $H(z)$ measurements, and correlations introduced by the GPR reconstruction process. {Our methodology builds upon several fundamental assumptions: the validity of the distance duality relation, the reliability of stellar population models in cosmic chronometer measurements, and the appropriateness of GPR for reconstructing smooth expansion histories.} Rather than providing a single $H_0$ measurement, our approach yields independent constraints at distinct redshifts, enabling investigation of potential redshift-dependent systematic effects that may contribute to the Hubble tension.
 We employ a Monte Carlo sampling procedure that propagates all sources of uncertainty through the complete analysis pipeline, from data reconstruction to final parameter estimation, ensuring robust error estimation and proper handling of correlations between different redshift measurements.
-The primary objectives of this work are: (1) to provide model-independent $H_0$ constraints at multiple redshifts using the latest observational data; (2) to assess whether the Hubble tension shows redshift-dependent characteristics; and (3) to develop a robust methodological framework for future precision cosmology studies.

 This paper is organized as follows: Section 2 describes the methodological framework and datasets employed.
 Section 3 presents our main results and analysis.
 Section 4 summarizes our conclusions.